carloborromeo724/Lead-Quality-Rate-Case-Study/README.md

 ## Full write-up

-A complete report walking through all four steps and the final answers to each question is submitted to the provided link.
+A complete report walking through all four steps and the final answers to each question is submitted using the provided link.